-In the morbidity category, statistically significant differences in favour of dapagliflozin were shown in the endpoints "hospitalisation because of cardiac failure" and "severe cardiac failure (SMQ cardiac failure)" as well as in the combined endpoint for kidney disease and in the individual components "confirmed sustained \geq 40% reduction in eGFR" and "end-stage kidney disease".
+In the morbidity category, statistically significant differences in favour of dapagliflozin were found in the endpoints "hospitalisation because of cardiac failure" and "severe cardiac failure (SMQ 12 cardiac failure).
 However, because of the effect size the extent cannot be considered as more than minor.
+In the combined kidney disease endpoint and in the single component "confirmed sustained 40% reduction in eGFR", there are statistically significant differences in favour of dapagliflozin.
+There are different opinions as to the extent to which the chosen operationalisation of the individual component "confirmed sustained \geq 40% reduction in eGFR" represents a patient-relevant endpoint for all patients.